Equilibrium States for Piecewise Weakly Convex Interval Maps: Spectral Decomposition of the operator .

-Then $g_{\beta}$ is $\overline{F}_{s}$-invariant. \end{lemma} For what is left of this section, we will study the non-empty set of $T$-invariant and absolutely continuous measures with respect to $m_{s}$. \begin{lemma}\cite[Lemma 3]{hk1} Suppose $m_{s}\neq \delta_{\beta}$.
+For what is left of this section, we will study the non-empty set of $T$-invariant and absolutely continuous measures with respect to $m_{s}$. \begin{lemma}\cite[Lemma 3]{hk1} Suppose $m_{s}\neq \delta_{\beta}$.
 Let be the support of $m_{s}$.
 Then $T$ can be modified at a finite number of points to satisfy $T(Y) \subseteq Y$ and $T^{-1}\{x\} \subseteq Y$ for all $x \in Y$ except for finitely many points.
 Furthermore, $Y$ is a compact ordered set, and every non-trivial interval $J \subseteq Y$ has a non-zero $m_{s}$-measure. \end{lemma} Hence, up to a change on a finite set (zero measure by Proposition \ref{IKPartition}), $Y$ is a $T$-invariant set.
 We then focus on $(Y, T)$.
 Similarly to Definition \ref{BoundedVDefinition}, a complex-valued function $f : Y \to \mathbb{C}$ is said to have \textit{bounded variation} if where we abuse notation and use $|\cdot|$ to denote the norm on the complex numbers.
-Similar to the preceding section, we obtain $m_{s}$ as a complex measure satisfying equation \eqref{Msmeasure} where $F_{s}$ is an operator from the set of complex-valued continuous functions to itself.
+Similarly to Section 3, we treat $m_{s}$ as a complex measure satisfying equation \eqref{Msmeasure}, where $F_{s}$ acts on complex-valued continuous functions.
 Denote by $L^{1}_{m_{s}}(Y, \mathbb{C})$ the set of complex-valued integrable functions over $Y$ with respect to $m_{s}$.
 We define the \textit{variation} of the equivalence class of $f \in L^{1}_{m_{s}}(Y, \mathbb{C})$ by

 We denote by $BV_{m_{s}}$ the set of functions with bounded variation in $L^{1}_{m_{s}}(Y, \mathbb{C})$.
 It is known that $BV_{m_{s}}$ is a linear subspace of $L^{1}_{m_{s}}(Y, \mathbb{C})$, but it is not closed with respect to the norm $\|\cdot\|_{L^{1}_{m_{s}}(Y, \mathbb{C})}$.
 The following defines a norm for $BV_{m_{s}}$ (see \cite[Remark 1]{hk1}):